siraben/nix-remarkable/README.md

-# Nix cross-compilation to the reMarkable tablet
+# Cross-compilation to the reMarkable tablet using Nix

 ## Quick start
 Clone and navigate to this repository and run the following to